xXrederXx/CsTkinter/Docs/Widgets/CtLabel.md

 | height   | double  | 24        | Height of the element                      |
 | text     | string  | "CtLabel" | Text to display                            |

-## Methods
- There are no public methods on this class

 ## Variables